-If the machine you have is not getting version 21H1, the reason may be that the update is not yet ready for your configuration.
+If the machine you have is not getting the May 2021 Update, the reason may be that the update is not yet ready for your configuration.
 You can use alternative ways to upgrade, including the “Update Assistant” or “Media Creation Tool.”
 However, if the update is not available through Windows Update first, you will most likely run into issues.

 To avoid errors and other problems, it is recommended to wait several months before upgrading, unless the new version includes a fix or feature you really need.
 If you cannot wait, use the tips below to minimize the chances of problems and errors trying to install the new feature update.